 Formal administration is the most common form of probate in Florida.
 For those estates that do not meet the qualifications of a summary administration, a formal probate process is required to administer the estate to beneficiaries.
 Formal administration begins when the court appoints a personal representative, whose duties include, but are not limited to: inquiring into the inventory of the estate, paying off estate debts, managing estate property or distributing assets to estate beneficiaries.

 Our goal is to provide clients with exceptional personalized service with low overhead cost.
 Marsicano + Leyva PLLC understands that legal proceedings in probate administration matters can often seem unavoidably complex and confusing.
 We endeavor to help you understand the process from start to finish and can work with you to protect your rights and the rights of your loved ones

 Contact us today for your free consultation.

-Although I was divorced in 2003, I have been in court more times than I care to count.
-I have had 5 different attorneys prior to hiring Carolina Leyva, Esq.
-Carolina came highly recommended to me by a firm in Naples, and I can honestly say that she did not disappoint.
-After several phone conferences, she was in possession of all documents dating back to 2003.
-My first and only meeting with her was incredibly successful - it was obvious to me that she had done her homework and was fully prepared.
-She made an aggressive decision in my case, and I attribute this move as the reason we were ultimately victorious.
+I have been in court more times than I care to count and had five different lawyers prior to hiring Carolina.
+After several phone conversations, she had all disclosure documents and information going back to 2003.
+My first and only meeting with her was so productive.
+It was obvious to me she had done her homework and was fully prepared.
+She was meticulous, concerned, intelligent and fully engaged.
+She made an aggressive decision in my case and I attribute this move as the reason we were ultimately victorious.